Marine aquarium fish fishery

 - gobies (family Gobiidae).

-Aquarium fish are commercially harvested by hand with the use of:
+Aquarium fish are commercially harvested by hand using:

-- fishing lines with a single barbless hook
+- fishing lines (using a single barbless hook only)

 - cast nets